bootstrapworld/curriculum/lessons/Early-Math/commutative-property/langs/en-us/slides.md

 {layout="LaunchC"}
 # The Commutative Property

-- Turn to @printable-exercise{discover-comm.adoc}.
+- Turn to @printable-exercise{pages/discover-comm.adoc}.
 Look at the first problem.
 What do you Notice about the two Circles of Evaluation?
 What do you Wonder?

 @image{images/coes.png}